 Staying on Track

-We understand how important it is for you to take your PREZISTA® medication just as your doctor prescribed.
-Janssen CarePath provides ongoing support to help you stay on track with your PREZISTA® treatment.
+We understand how important it is for you to take your PREZISTA® medication as your doctor prescribed.
+Janssen CarePath provides ongoing support that may help you stay on track with your PREZISTA® treatment.

 Janssen CarePath account

 Your Janssen CarePath Care Coordinator can work with you and your doctor to help you get the support you may need.
 Support resources include:

 - Explanation of your health insurance benefits and potential out-of-pocket costs

 - Identification of and referral to cost support options, if needed